kdlamb/ML4Climate2025/_sources/intro.md

 - Explore future trends and emerging technologies

 ## Course structure
-Most of our classes will consist of lectures and hands-on coding assignments.
+Most of our classes will consist of lectures and hands-on coding tutorials.
 You are expected to bring a laptop to class and follow along with the lectures, and be prepared to work together in groups on small coding assignments during class.

 ## Policy on Use of ChatGPT and AI Tools